Chateau Lascombes

 2021 Lascombes (barrel sample) 92p

-Tasted in April 2021.
+Tasted twice - last time in April 2023.
+Consistent notes.
 55% Cabernet Sauvignon, 40% Merlot and 5% Petit Verdot.
 13.5% alcohol.
-It had a sensual and aromatic nose of grilled bacon and coffee beans, great elegance and finesse, a powerful, sophisticated touch, silky berries, and very finely-grained tannin.
-It's as authentic and classy Margaux wine as it can be!
-Wonderfully captivating effort.
+It had an aromatic nose of blackcurrants, grilled bacon and coffee beans, had stylish elegance and finesse, and a fine structure with finely-grained tannin.
+A bit lighter than usual.
+It's a textbook Margaux wine.

-Tasted in June 2020.
-50% Cabernet Sauvignon + 45% Merlot + 5% Petit Verdot, 14.5% alcohol for Merlot, 13% for both Cabernet Sauvignon and Petit Verdot.
-A very intense and noble nose of crushed blackcurrants, refined with great elegance and great finesse.
+Tasted twice - last time in September 2023.
+Consistent notes.
+50% Cabernet Sauvignon + 45% Merlot + 5% Petit Verdot, 14.5% alcohol for Merlot, 13% for Cabernet Sauvignon and Petit Verdot.
+A very intense and noble nose of crushed blackcurrants, refined with great elegance and finesse.
 Remarkable precision.
 Great length and a long finish.
-Better than 2018!
+On par with 2018!
 Sublime stuff!

 2018 Lascombes 95p